NimaTorbati/BaslerCamAndYolo/README.md

 2. Intel uhd 620 graphic gpu
 3. Nvidia GPU Geforce MX150 4G

-Note that you should export model to openvino to get best results for Intel processors.
+**Note**: that you should export model to openvino to get best results for Intel processors.

 Based on my results